rajendraanumolu03/sonarqube/docs/Keycloak.md

 * Application ID is the value of the "Client ID" you set in Keycloak (for example "sonarqube")
 * Provider ID is the value of the "EntityDescriptor" > "entityID" attribute in the XML configuration file (for example "http://keycloak:8080/auth/realms/sonarqube" where sonarqube is the name of the realm)
 * SAML login url is the value of "SingleSignOnService" > "Location" attribute in the XML configuration file (for example "http://keycloak:8080/auth/realms/sonarqube/protocol/saml")
-* Provider certificate is the value you get from Reaml Settings -> Keys -> click on the Certificate button
+* Provider certificate is the value you get from Realm Settings -> Keys -> click on the Certificate button
 * SAML user login attribute is the value set in the login mapper in "SAML Attribute Name"
 * SAML user name attribute is the value set in the name mapper in "SAML Attribute Name"
 * (Optional) SAML user email attribute is the value set in the email mapper in "SAML Attribute Name"